slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*

-HOWEVER, never mistake action for motion, so have a [plan](#on-planning-and-decision-making).
+HOWEVER, never mistake action for motion.
+You must think like a man of action, and act like a man of thought.
+So make a [plan](#on-planning-and-decision-making).
 Any plan will do.

 > *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*